Skip to main content

 Every number on this page links back to the FDA Orange Book and USPTO patent records; the methodology page describes the inputs, refresh cadence, and known limitations of the underlying data product.

-Practical use of this page is in combination with the comparison and ranking pages elsewhere on the site, which surface the same data for this entity’s peers within U.S. brand-name drugs.
+Practical use of this page is in combination with the comparison and ranking pages elsewhere on the site, which surface the same data for Trulicity’s peers within U.S. brand-name drugs.
 A single-entity reading without peer context can be misleading when an entity is an outlier on one axis but typical on another.